Skew quasisymmetric Schur functions and noncommutative Schur functions: Introduction

 Section \ref{sec:apps} provides some applications of quasisymmetric and noncommutative Schur functions, explicating the connections diagrammed above.
 In Subsection~\ref{subsec:sym-SQS} we discuss a large class of skew quasisymmetric functions which are symmetric.
 This class includes the classical skew Schur functions.
 In Subsection~\ref{subsec:PR} we demonstrate a new map showing that $\Nsym$, as an algebra, is a quotient of $PR$.
 In Subsection~\ref{subsec:NCSym} we describe quasisymmetric Schur function analogues in $NCQSym$ which decompose the Schur functions analogues of \cite{rosas-sagan} in $NCSym$.
 Lastly, in Subsection~\ref{subsec:pieri} we show how the skew quasisymmetric Schur functions can be interpreted from the viewpoint of Pieri operators \cite{bergeron-vW} just as the skew noncommutative Schur functions of Fomin and Greene can be.
 Section \ref{sec:conc} briefly discusses future directions for research.

-{\bf Acknowledgments.} The authors would like to thank Sami Assaf, Sergey Fomin, Jim Haglund, Sarah Mason, Jean-Christophe Novelli, Mercedes Rosas, and Mike Zabrocki, for helpful discussions and suggestions that sparked fruitful paths of investigation. \hilight{The authors would also like to thank the referee for thoughtful comments.}
+{\bf Acknowledgments.} The authors would like to thank Sami Assaf, Sergey Fomin, Jim Haglund, Sarah Mason, Jean-Christophe Novelli, Mercedes Rosas, and Mike Zabrocki, for helpful discussions and suggestions that sparked fruitful paths of investigation. \hilight{The authors would also like to thank Vasu Tewari and the referee for thoughtful comments.}